-OPTIONAL DATA

-The optional data will vary depending on the command used.
+OPTIONAL DATA The optional data will vary depending on the command used.
 It may be a telephone number, a time setting or may not be used at all.
-For more information refer to the following command settings.
+For more information see the command settings below.

 OPTIONAL?
 Most of the commands support the ? feature.
 When this is added to the end of the text message, a confirmation text message will be sent back to the sender indicating the new data has been received and stored.

-When sending text messages there may be a delay from when you send the message to when it is received by the GSM PRO intercom depending on how congested the network is.
-If you are at the door panel when sending the message you will here a single beep from the GSM PRO intercom to indicate it has received the message.
+When sending text messages there may be a delay from when you send the message to when it is received by the GSM PRO intercom panel depending on how congested the network is.
+If you are at the door panel when sending the message you will here a single beep from the GSM PRO intercom panel to indicate it has receive the message.

-STORING THE CALL BUTTON TELEPHONE NUMBERS (STN, STD, STE AND STF)
+STORING THE CALL BUTTON TELEPHONE NUMBERS (STN, STD, STE and STF)